Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Methods

-Here, we have described the reduction and light curve fitting process used in our analysis with \texttt{exoTEDRF}.
-As mentioned earlier, an independent reduction and light curve analysis using \texttt{NAMELESS} is detailed in Allart et al. (Under Review) and \cite{Pelletier2025}, with a brief summary provided in Appendix \ref{app:nameless}.
+Here, we have described the reduction and light-curve fitting process used in our analysis with \texttt{exoTEDRF}.
+As mentioned earlier, an independent reduction and light-curve analysis using \texttt{NAMELESS} is detailed in \cite{Allart2025} and \cite{Pelletier2025}, with a brief summary provided in Appendix \ref{app:nameless}.
 However, we provide a brief overview of key differences in the fitting approaches for comparison later in this work.

 There are three primary methodological differences between the two analyses: \begin{enumerate}